 The first thing to do when a disaster strike, is to fill your bathtub with water and at the same time fill all the empty containers you can find in your house.
 This way, you will not use the water supplies you’ve stored and you will have a good start before you have to face dehydration or any other problem.

 It’s safer to bet on having numerous portable water filters and learning how to make rain catchers, that you can attach outside of your windows.
 Another option, especially for an urban prepper, is to procure a device that makes water out of the air, as it will be very useful when your water supplies are running low.

 9. Guns & Ammo will keep an urban prepper safe

-It’s better to invest your money in food and power items, since bullets don’t taste that great and they will surely not keep you warm during cold times.
-Home protection is really something you need to consider, because after every disaster there is a lot of looting taking place, there are all sorts of self-proclaimed leaders that appear and impose their rules, and sooner or later you will have to deal with them if you don’t stay under the radar.
+It’s better to invest your money in food and power items since bullets don’t taste that great and they will surely not keep you warm during cold times.
+Home protection is really something you need to consider because after every disaster there is a lot of looting taking place.
+There are all sorts of self-proclaimed leaders that appear and impose their rules.
+Sooner or later you will have to deal with them if you don’t stay under the radar.

 10. Doctors are not everywhere these days